bromagosa/beetleCloud/INSTALL.md

 $ lapis server
 ```

-You can now point your browser to `http://localhost:8080`
+You can now point your browser to `http://localhost:8080`.

-When deploying it, you need to add the `--production` flag to it, and if you're using port 80 you'll need to run Lapis from a user account with permission to do so:
+When deploying it, you'll need to add the `--production` flag to it, and if you're using port 80 you'll need to run Lapis from a user account with permission to do so:

 ```
 # lapis server --production